datacarpentry/datacarpentry.github.io/_posts/2018-09-04-atmos-ocean-launch.md

 so I was searching online for assistance with Python programming.
-I stumbled upon the website of an organization called Software Carpentry, which at the time was a relatively small group of volunteers running two day scientific computing "bootcamps" for researchers.
+I stumbled upon the website of an organization called Software Carpentry, which at the time was a relatively small group of volunteers running two-day scientific computing "bootcamps" for researchers.
 I reached out to ask if they'd be interested in running a workshop alongside the 2013 Annual Conference of the Australian Meteorological and Oceanographic Society (AMOS),